giltayar/module-resolution-from-the-ground-up/06-typescript-module-resolution/01-introduction/README.md

 - TypeScript does three things in the `import` statement

-  1. Resolves the module specifier `./hello.js` to a file path
+  1. Resolves the module specifier `./hello.js` to a file path (`hello.ts`)

-  1. Transpiles the TypeScript code to JavaScript
+  1. Transpiles the `index.ts` TypeScript code to JavaScript

-  1. Determines the type of `hello` to enable type checking
+  1. Determines the type of `hello.ts` to enable type checking

 - In our directory: